telerik/maui-docs/controls/segmentedcontrol/selection.md

 ## Setting the Selected Segment

-The SegmentedControl provides a `SelectedIndex` property, which you can use to set the selected item.
+The SegmentedControl provides a `SelectedItem` property and a `SelectedIndex` property, which you can use to set the selected item.

 ## Setting the Selection Colors